abhie2005/fullstack-time-tracking-app/README.md

 # Clock In/Clock Out System

-A full-stack web application to track your office hours with clock in/out functionality and detailed reporting.
+A full stack web application to track your office hours with clock in/out functionality and detailed reporting.

 📊 **UML Diagrams**: See [UML_DIAGRAMS.md](./UML_DIAGRAMS.md) for detailed architecture, database schema, and sequence diagrams.